MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/ios/host-config.md

 ## Render a card using host config

-Rederer takes adaptive card and host config.
+Renderer takes adaptive card and host config.
 HostConfig can be nil, and if nil, default value will be used.

 ```objective-c
 ACRRenderResult *renderResult;